A guide to navigating the challenge and adventure of life with your dogs.

 After five seconds, break out the plush toy for a game.

 If Chomper goes after the cat at any time, that triggers a time-out.
 Take the puppy away, by the leash, stand in a corner and be “boring:” stand still, no interacting with the pup.
-Let him be bored for one minute, then take him back and try again.
+Let him be bored for 20 seconds, then take him back and try again.